FREQUENTLY ASKED QUESTIONS

 - Absolute divisions are single-elimination - you lose, youβre out.

-- Winning a match will earn athletes a certain number of points towards the bracket, depending on the win method (outlined below).
+- Winning a match (submission or DQ) will award 5 bracket points.
+Draws do not award any points.
 Once all of a bracketβs matches are finished, Smoothcomp will rank the athletes based on points.

 - When the bracket is finished, the top 3 athletes will be awarded gold, silver, and bronze respectively.

 - The exception to this scoring are the best of three brackets, as stated previously.
-Unfortunately Smoothcomp doesnβt allow us to set up these match points for best of three brackets.
+Unfortunately Smoothcomp doesnβt allow us to set up bracket points for best of three brackets.

 - If the number of submission wins are tied, Smoothcomp will work through the below tiebreaker criteria: